 How do we justify our acclaimed belief that the Religion of Islam abhors violence and terrorism given that the preponderant percentage of violent terrorists around the World including Nigeria have appeared severally in the online media and television that operate in the Western World to interrogate our perception that Islam is not a religion of violence.
 Whilst I have no intention of changing my perception that Islam preaches peace, I also think that Bishop Bagobiri's well articulated and clearly written defence of the right to life and the need to defend it by all means legitimate is germane.
 This again brings us to my earlier article I penned down asking that the right to own firearms by all and sundry especially persons that have passed the medical test of sanity and are persons of unquestionable character must be revisited and supported because it is primitive to continue to insist that people will not be tolerated to bear legal arms but many hoodlums wielding sophisticated arms and ammunition are busy having field days and killing, maiming and destroying lives and property of the citizens of the Federal Republic of Nigeria while the Federal and State Governments looks on without taking constitutional and legal means to bring to an end these episodes of violence and bloody terrorism.
 It is indeed a UNIVERSAL HUMAN RIGHT FOR NIGERIANS TO INDIVIDUALLY DEFEND THEIR RIGHT TO LIFE.

-+Emmanuel Onwubiko heads Human Rights Writers Association of Nigeria and blogs @www.huriwa.blogspot.com.
+Written by Emmanuel Onwubiko, heads Human Rights Writers Association of Nigeria.